JuanBorracho/numiko-challenge/README.md

 - [x] Handle the colours - add our colours to the config file in the theme object
 - [x] Handle the fonts - from google, link to the head, add to the config file
 - [x] Add the background colour to the body
-- [] Think about the layout - flex, grid, containers
+- [x] Added the content with basic colours, padding and margin
+- [x] Used HTML5 semantic tags for accessibility (see note below)
+- [x] Built the responsive grid
 - [] Think about responsive design by using the built in Tailwind breakpoints
-- [] Remember to use semantic HTML5 tags for accessibility
 - [] Build the UI
 - [] Think about responsive images